Kaltsoon/react-native-material/material/3-communicating-with-server.md

 export default App;
 ```

 We also provided the storage instance for the `createApolloClient` function as an argument.
-This is because next we will send the access token to Apollo Server in each request.
+This is because next, we will send the access token to Apollo Server in each request.
 The Apollo Server will expect that the access token is present in the _Authorization_ header in the format _Bearer <ACCESS_TOKEN>_.
 We can enhance the Apollo Client's operation by using the [request](https://www.apollographql.com/docs/react/get-started/#configuration-options) option.
-Let's send the access token to the Apollo Server in our Apollo Client by modifing the `createApolloClient` function in the _apolloClient.js_ file:
+Let's send the access token to the Apollo Server in our Apollo Client by modifying the `createApolloClient` function in the _apolloClient.js_ file:

 ```javascript
 const createApolloClient = (authStorage) => {